njlr/rs-core-lib/rs-core/string.md

 are escaped.
 The `bquote()` function always escapes all non-ASCII bytes;
 `quote()` passes valid UTF-8 unchanged, but will switch to `bquote()` mode if the string is not valid UTF-8.

+* `template <typename OutputIterator> void` **`split`**`(const string& src, OutputIterator dst, const string& delim = ascii_whitespace)`
+* `Strings` **`splitv`**`(const string& src, const string& delim = ascii_whitespace)`

+Split a string into substrings, discarding any delimiter characters.
+If the delimiter list contains exactly one character, each individual occurrence of that character will be treated as a split point; if more than one delimiter character is supplied, any contiguous subsequence of those characters will be treated as a single delimiter; if the delimiter list is empty, the source string will simply be copied unchanged to the output.
+The value type of the output iterator in `split()` must be assignment compatible with `U8string`;
+the `splitv()` version returns a vector of strings instead of writing to an existing receiver.

 * `bool` **`starts_with`**`(const string& str, const string& prefix) noexcept`
 * `bool` **`ends_with`**`(const string& str, const string& suffix) noexcept`